Paeonia30-36" tall. Fragrant 6" semi-double lemon-yellow flowers with red flames at the center. Blossoms can display as fully double on occasion.

 Giant 6–9" blossoms.
 The growth habit is similar to garden peonies with attractive mounded foliage that dies back in the winter.
 But do not cut Itoh peonies down the ground in the fall—next year’s buds need room to develop on the lower stems.
 Leave at least 6" of hardwood stems above the ground.

 Full planting and pruning instructions will be included with your order.
 Supplies limited—order early to avoid disappointment!
-Z3.
-(Stock has 3-5 eyes.)
+Z3. (bare-root crowns with 3-5 eyes)

 applies if you order only items with stock numbers beginning with "L".